ianwhite/hark/README.md

 ### Strict & lax listeners

-By default, hark listeners are 'strict', they will only respond to the methods defined on them.
+By default, heed listeners are 'strict', they will only respond to the methods defined on them.

 You create a 'lax' listener, responding to any message, by sending the `lax` message.

     listener = hark(:foo) { "Foo" }

     listener.bar
-    # => NoMethodError: undefined method `bar' for #<Hark::StrictListener:0x007fc91a03e568>
+    # => NoMethodError: undefined method `bar' for #<Heed::StrictListener:0x007fc91a03e568>

     listener = listener.lax
     listener.bar